ssvedin/on-the-map/README.md

 On The Map is one of the Portfolio Apps for the iOS Developer Nanodegree from Udacity.
 It was created to showcase networking requests, including GET, POST (including Authentication), PUT and DELETE.

 ## The App
-The App has a tab navigation, with a map view and a list view of students' locations.
+On The Map has a tab navigation, with a Map View and a List View of students' locations.
 Each pin annotation on the map, or cell on the list has a (fake) student's name and a link provided.
 Tapping on the link will open it in Safari.

 The App also allows users to add or update their own location, and provide a link to share with other students.